 A "Select Device Image" window will open.
 You can browse to any Windows metafile image file on your computer, or choose a new default image from the RescueLogic "Device Images" folder.
 (We recommend that images be formatted as Windows metafiles, or WMFs.)
 Now you can select a new image from the Device Images folder.
-In this example, we'll choose the "flame" image.
+In this example, "Flame.wmf" will replace the default images ("Solidred.wmf").